TheCalculatorsHub

 How I used the GPA Calculator to help a student work out exactly what grades she needed to get off academic probation

-In March 2026, a university student contacted me through this site after reading the GPA content.
+A university student found the GPA content on this site back in 2021 and reached out directly.
 She had finished her freshman year with a cumulative GPA of 1.87 across 30 credit hours, placing her on academic probation and at risk of losing her merit scholarship, which required a cumulative GPA of 2.5 by the end of sophomore year.
 She had 60 credit hours left to complete across four semesters and needed to know whether recovery was realistically achievable and what average grade she needed each semester to get there.

 I used the GPA Calculator in cumulative mode, entering her existing 1.87 GPA and 30 credit hours as the baseline, then modelling different grade scenarios for the next 30 credits.
 The calculation showed that to reach exactly 2.5 cumulative after 60 total credit hours, she needed to earn a semester GPA of 3.13 across the next 30 credits.
 According to the Federal Student Aid satisfactory academic progress requirements, maintaining a 2.0 minimum was the floor, but her scholarship threshold was higher.
 The 3.13 target was achievable but required consistent B to B+ performance across every course, with no room for an F or D.